Embroidermodder/website/emrm/index.rst

 effect people who use our software.

 \begin{itemize}
-\item Googletests require a web connection to update and they update on each
+#.
+Googletests require a web connection to update and they update on each
       compilation.
-\item Downloading and installing Qt has been a pain for some users (46Gb on
+#.
+Downloading and installing Qt has been a pain for some users (46Gb on
       possibly slow connections).
 I think it was davieboy64?
-\item Github is giving me a server offline (500) error and is still giving a bad
+#.
+Github is giving me a server offline (500) error and is still giving a bad
       ping.
-\item OpenGL rendering within the application.
+#.
+OpenGL rendering within the application.
 This will allow for Realistic
       Visualization - Bump Mapping/OpenGL/Gradients?
-\item JSON configuration (Started, see \texttt{head\ -n\ 50\ src/mainwindow.cpp.})
+#.
+JSON configuration (Started, see \texttt{head\ -n\ 50\ src/mainwindow.cpp.})
       Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
 Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with settings.ini.
-\item Get undo history widget back (BUG).
+#.
+Get undo history widget back (BUG).
 * Switch website to a CMake build.
 * Mac Bundle, .tar.gz and .zip source archive.
 * NSIS installer for Windows, Debian package, RPM package